Bernard 80 GR: Operational history

-In response to several fatal crashes the French government had imposed restrictions on the long range flights from France required by attempts on the straight-line distance record.
-Bernard therefore concentrated on the closed circuit record, which at the time of the 80 GR's first flight was held by the Italians Umberto Madalena and Fausto Cecconi.
+In response to several fatal crashes the French government had imposed restrictions on the long-range flights from France required by attempts on the straight-line distance record.
+Bernard therefore concentrated on the closed-circuit record, which at the time of the 80 GR's first flight was held by the Italians Umberto Madalena and Fausto Cecconi.
 They had flown 8,188 km (5,089 mi) in a Savoia-Marchetti S.64.
 The 80 GR was taken to Oran in Algeria, then part of Metropolitan France, in February 1931.
 In a first attempt, flying a 15 km (9.3 mi) for over 50 hours, Paillard and Louis Mailloux (Professor of Navigation at the École d'Aéronautique de Versailles) covered 8,168 km (5.076 mi).
-Higher than expected fuel consumption was blamed on the fixed pitch Chauvière propeller, so this was replaced by a variable pitch Ratier.
+Higher-than-expected fuel consumption was blamed on the fixed-pitch Chauvière propeller, so this was replaced by a variable pitch Ratier.
 Whilst this was being done, a new record of 8,822 km (5,483 mi) was set on 1 March by Maurice Rossi and Lucien Bossoutrop in the Blériot 110.
-On 30 March the Bernard took off again, piloted this time by Jean Mermoz and Paillard, to set a new record of 8,960 km (5,569 mi) in a time of 52 h 44 min.
+On 30 March the Bernard took off again, piloted this time by Jean Mermoz and Paillard, to set a new record of 8,960 km (5,569 mi) in a time of 52 hours 44 minutes.
 They landed on 2 April with fuel still available, brought down by loss of coolant; during the last part of the flight, they pumped champagne, eau de Vittel and coffee into the radiator.
-The record was short lived, for on 10 June 1931 Doret and Le Brix flew the Dewoitine 33 a distance of 10,371 km (6,446 mi).
+The record was short-lived, for on 10 June 1931 Doret and Le Brix flew the Dewoitine 33 a distance of 10,371 km (6,446 mi).